axone-protocol/contracts/docs/axone-cognitarium.md

 ### Query RDF triples

-Now that we've populated the okp4-cognitarium with several triples, let's explore how to retrieve this data.
+Now that we've populated the axone-cognitarium with several triples, let's explore how to retrieve this data.
 We can utilize the Select query message for this purpose.
 If you're familiar with [SPARQL](https://www.w3.org/TR/rdf-sparql-query/), you'll find the process quite intuitive.

 A `select` query on a `cognitarium` instance enables you to fetch and filter the data.
 The `select.query` JSON should contain the following: